 Two Gems practices evaluation based on a process Geri developed called Strategic Insight Facilitation, which involves gathering wisdom using customized participatory data collection activities to learn what stakeholders know about program operations, practices, outcomes, challenges and benefits and using those insights to drive evaluation questions and design.

 Geri also owns a much neglected wearable arts business and performs dance, drumming and song on occasion as the community requires it.

 Lisa Robinson provides data and analysis services as an Insight Facilitator with Two Gems Consulting Services and manages her own independent firm, LL Robinson Consulting Services, providing data management support for local and national programs and institutions.
 Lisa has expertise in quality assurance, database management and data quality control.
 She works directly with clients to help them maintain excellent data and deliver that information to support telling their stories.

 Lisa received her Bachelor's degree in psychology and medical humanities from the University of Delaware.

-Jadzia Floyd is an interdisciplinary artist currently studying visual arts in Chicago, IL.
+Jadzia Floyd is an interdisciplinary artist.
 Although her main passion is drawing she works with a wide range of media from print, fiber, sculpture and performing arts.
 Her work often addresses race, culture and social justice.

-Troy Steele provides supports evaluation through client goal setting, sight observation, project management, tracking tools and technical writing/editing.
+Troy Steele provided evaluation through client goal setting, sight observation, project management, tracking tools and technical writing/editing.